privacytoolsproject/PSI-Service/README.md

           python manage.py migrate
           python manage.py runserver 8080

-Any port other than 8000 can be specified because flask runs on 8000.

-To allow communication with Flask, CORS request have to be enabled on your browser:

-Enabling CORS request to local files on Chrome:
-`google-chrome --disable-web-security --user-data-dir="[path to ../PSI/data]"`
+3. In a separate terminal, invoke the virtualenv and start webpack:

+          workon psi
+          fab run-frontend

-Then PSI page can be brought up as: http://127.0.0.1:8080
+The PSI page can be brought up as: http://127.0.0.1:8080

 ---